 Debian vs. Ubuntu: Which is the Right Linux Distribution for You?

-When Debian was first announced in 1993, it was a one-man project helmed by Ian Murdock who was then a CS student at Purdue University.
-To give you an idea of the humble beginnings of the project, consider that the name ‘Debian’ itself is a portmanteau of ‘Debra’ – Ian’s then-girlfriend – and ‘Ian’.
-This would like Bill Gates calling Windows ‘Billinda’, after Bill and Melinda Gates.
+When Debian was first announced in 1993, it was a one-man project helmed by Ian Murdock — then a CS student at Purdue University.
+Now, it’s a leading open source software.
+To give you an idea of the humble beginnings of the project, consider that the name “Debian” itself is a portmanteau of “Debra” — Ian’s then-girlfriend — and “Ian.”
+This would be like Bill Gates calling Windows “Billinda,” after Bill and Melinda Gates.

 The project was envisioned as a robust, open-source distribution of Linux with an emphasis on community-first development.
 With the release of the first 0.9x version in 1994, Murdock was able to raise significant interest in the distribution.
 Soon, the open-source community — which was still in its nascent stages — rallied around the distribution and helped turn it from a hobby into a robust, capable OS.

-Today, Debian is developed and nurtured by a strong community of passionate developers.
+Today, Debian is developed and nurtured by a strong community of passionate developers, and many other Linux distributions, such as Ubuntu, Linux Mint, Pure OS, and others, are Debian-based.
 There is no commercial organization at the helm; it is completely operated and maintained by the community.
 In a way, Debian is a demonstration of what collaborative creation can accomplish.

-Ubuntu was created with an express desire to make Linux more approachable to average users.
-As such, it has a slicker UI, better support for media, and an easier installation process.
+Ubuntu was created with an express desire to make Linux more approachable to average users while keeping it a free software solution.
+As such, it has a slicker UI, better support for media, and an easier installation process, thanks to the Ubuntu installer.
 This can be seen in the respective websites for Ubuntu and Debian as well.
-Because of this user-friendliness, Ubuntu has quickly become the most widely used Linux distribution with an estimated 20 million users worldwide.
+Because of this user-friendliness, Ubuntu has quickly become the most widely used Linux distribution with an estimated 40 million users worldwide.

-Before we begin, you must understand that Ubuntu is based off Debian, which itself is just another ‘flavor’ of Linux.
-Since Ubuntu shares much of its codebase with Debian, it is usually as fast, flexible and powerful as Debian.
-What Canonical – Ubuntu’s developer – basically does is add a bunch of extra features, a nicer interface (based on Unity, not GNOME – don’t worry if you don’t know what they are) and easier installation.
+Before we begin, you must understand that Ubuntu is based on Debian, which itself is just another “flavor” of Linux.
+Since Ubuntu shares much of its codebase with Debian, it is usually as fast, flexible, and powerful as Debian.
+What Canonical—Ubuntu’s developer—basically does is add a bunch of extra features, a nicer interface (based on Unity, not GNOME—don’t worry if you don’t know what they are), and easier installation.

 Thus, comparing Ubuntu to Debian is, in some ways, comparing a kernel of corn to an entire corn cob (Linux, of course, is the field where the corn is grown).
 They are similar in most ways, though still different in some.